Undergraduate Biology Research Program (UBRP)

-The Undergraduate Biology Research Program (UBRP) is an educational program designed to teach students science by involving them in biologically related research.
+The Undergraduate Biology Research Program (UBRP) is an educational program designed to teach students science by involving them in biologically related research on a full-time basis beginning in the summer.
 Students are paid for their time in the lab where they develop an understanding of the scientific method and receive a realistic view of biological research.
 They also acquire the tools necessary to be successful in post-graduate studies in biology should they choose careers related to biology or biomedical research.
 UBRP demonstrates how the resources of a major research university can be brought to bear on undergraduate education.

-The American Society for Pharmacology and Experimental Therapeutics (ASPET) awarded the University of Arizona a Summer Undergraduate Research Fellowship (SURF) grant.
-Five students will be funded each year.
-The ASPET SURF fellows are part of UBRP and work in ASPET members’ laboratories.
-ASPET SURF fellows attend UBRP activities and participate in a special luncheon during the summer with faculty members who are part of ASPET.
-ASPET SURF fellows will receive a free student membership in ASPET which entitles them to apply for travel funds to present at ASPET meetings, as well as other benefits.
+The American Society for Pharmacology and Experimental Therapeutics (ASPET) has awarded the University of Arizona a Summer Undergraduate Research Fellowship (SURF) grant to fund five students each summer.
+ASPET SURF fellows are part of UBRP and work in ASPET members’ laboratories.
+ASPET SURF fellows participate in UBRP activities and attend a special networking luncheon during the summer with faculty members who are part of ASPET.
+Participants will receive a free student membership in ASPET which entitles them to apply for travel funds to present at ASPET meetings, as well as other benefits.

 Beckman Scholars Program

 The Beckman Scholars Program, funded by the Arnold and Mabel Beckman Foundation, helps stimulate, encourage and support research activities by exceptionally talented, full-time undergraduate students who are pursuing their studies at accredited four-year colleges and universities in the United States.
-The Beckman Scholarship is a prestigious one, providing a total student stipend of $18,200 plus $2,800 for research supplies and travel support over the course of the 15-month experience.
-Two Beckman Scholars may be selected annually.
+The Beckman Scholarship is a prestigious one, providing a total student stipend of $18,200 plus $2,800 for research supplies and travel support over the course of a 15-month research experience (two summers and the intervening academic year).
+Two Beckman Scholars are selected annually.